robotframework/robotframework/doc/userguide/src/SupportingTools/Testdoc.rst

    :depth: 1
    :local:

-:prog:`testdoc` is tool for generating high level documentation of based on Robot Framework test data.
-The created documentation is in HTML format and it includes name, documentation and other metadata of ach test suite and test case, as well as the top-level keywords and their arguments.
+:prog:`testdoc` is tool for generating high level documentation based on Robot Framework test cases.
+The created documentation is in HTML format and it includes name, documentation and other metadata of each test suite and test case, as well as the top-level keywords and their arguments.

 :prog:`testdoc` is built-in into Robot Framework and automatically included in the installation starting from version 2.7.
 With earlier versions you